 How long can I borrow the money for?

 You can repay your loan over 12 to 60 months (1 to 5 years).
+The repayment term is selected in 6 monthly increments.
 A one year term is only applicable for loans under £5,000.

 What can I borrow the money for?